Configuration Domain Join settings for Microsoft Entra hybrid joined devices in Microsoft Intune

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.

-It's now ready for you to deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot.
+It's now ready for you to deploy Microsoft Entra hybrid joined devices by using Intune and Windows Autopilot.